AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 CategoryMeeting transcription

-Data retentionTranscripts and recordings persist in Otter’s cloud under the account owner’s settings; on personal accounts that is outside company control.
+Data retentionTranscripts and recordings persist in Otter’s cloud under the account owner’s settings; on a personal account that owner is your employee, not your company.
+Otter’s privacy policy sets no published retention period for meeting content. source

-HIPAA / BAANot publicly documented.
+HIPAA / BAANot publicly documented — Not publicly documented in the sources we verified.
 Do not treat Otter as HIPAA-eligible without a signed BAA — assume it is not.

 Does Otter.ai train on your data?

-Retention: Transcripts and recordings persist in Otter’s cloud under the account owner’s settings; on personal accounts that is outside company control.
+Retention: Transcripts and recordings persist in Otter’s cloud under the account owner’s settings; on a personal account that owner is your employee, not your company.
+Otter’s privacy policy sets no published retention period for meeting content.

 Is Otter.ai HIPAA compliant?

-Not publicly documented.
+Not publicly documented in the sources we verified.
 Do not treat Otter as HIPAA-eligible without a signed BAA — assume it is not.
-As a rule: no signed Business Associate Agreement means no protected health information (PHI) — regardless of how good the vendor’s general security posture is.
+As a rule: no signed Business Associate Agreement means no protected health information (PHI) — a BAA is the gate, not the security posture.
+A vendor can hold every certification on the market and still be the wrong place for PHI, because what makes PHI processing lawful for a covered entity is the contract, not the encryption.

 Industry risk notes